|Scale: 1/144 -- approximately 3"/ 76mm in diameter when assembled.|

-The mechanism for the lighting system was the Paragrafix E-Z-LED system, also available from Starship Modeler.
+The mechanism for the lighting system was the Paragrafix E-Z-LED system, also available from Starship Modeler (at the time).
 The strips of pre-wired, surface-mounted white LEDs, that can be separated into "blocks" of three LEDs, each with their own current-limiting resistor, solder terminals at both ends and a self-adhesive backing to hold it in place.
 I came to find that the two red windows in the cockpit top were exactly the distance between two LEDs on the strip.
 But they come apart in "threes."
 Now, the challenge was to figure out how to get even illumination into the main cabin and still hit the two red windows on the cockpit.

 I decided to use two normal three-LED segments to do the main cabin light, and a "truncated" strip of two LEDs with a resistor on the cockpit roof.
 This required that the "trace" of the two-LED segment be shunted together, so to close the circuit for current to flow.
 Normally, the third LED in the set closes the circuit.
 Power comes into the first full segment, goes to the second and then to the two-LED segment.